Wong123456/connect-four/README.md

-A small connect four game developed React based on basic knowledge learnt when building the previous project or a small tic-tac-toe game
+A small connect four game developed using React based on basic knowledge learnt when building the previous project or a small tic-tac-toe game